Who-What-Why-Where-How Am I?

 I also love to read a good novel, biography, or Robert Lowell's poetry.

-I socially sail.
+I used to socially sail.
 My dream was to spend quality time in Hydra, Greece.

 I am a flawed human being I used to believe in happiness, the joy of life - an idealist